Water for All

 In the Spotlight

-Water is one of our most precious resources, but it is threatened by growth, misuse, and pollution.
-In Asia and the Pacific, many countries are in a water crisis and the demand for water is huge and growing.
+Water, like many of the world’s precious resources, is threatened by misuse, overuse, and pollution.
+In Asia and the Pacific, many countries are in a water crisis, and their expanding populations have increasing demands for water.

-"Water for All" is ADB's vision and policy for Asia and the Pacific.
-ADB's Water Financing Program works to increase investments and support reforms in cities, rural communities, and river basins.
+"Water for All" is ADB's vision for the Asia and Pacific region.
+ADB works to increase investments for better water services in cities and rural communities and careful management of water resources.